FileHold — Document Management Software Vendor

-Canadian document management software provider acquired by KeyMark in 2024, offering Microsoft-integrated DMS solutions with 2-hour installation guarantee.
+Canadian document management software provider acquired by KeyMark in 2024, offering Microsoft-integrated DMS solutions with a 2-hour installation guarantee.

 Overview

-Larry Oliver, FileHold President, has consistently framed the platform's value around operational simplicity: "FileHold has strived to do a single thing — manufacture, sell and support its enterprise grade document management software in ways that extend beyond eliminating paper and automating workflow processes."
+Larry Oliver, FileHold President, has consistently framed the platform's value around operational simplicity: enterprise-grade document management that extends beyond eliminating paper and automating workflow processes.
 The platform holds Microsoft Gold Development Partner certification with deep Office, Active Directory, and SharePoint integration, and backs deployment with a 2-hour installation guarantee.

-How FileHold Processes Documents
+How FileHold processes documents

 FileHold follows a capture-index-route model built on Microsoft infrastructure.
 Documents enter the system through web browser upload, Microsoft Office integration, or mobile apps, and are stored against a configurable metadata schema tied to Active Directory user identities.